Bumblebee202111/doubean-public/README.md

 * Partially support URL deep links
 * Rooted users can reuse login session of Douban app
 * Partial support for viewing content in Douban WebView optimized for mobile reading in case of need (no longer updated)
-* Basic use of MD2/3 (the two may not get along well during migration)
+* Basic use of MD2/3 (UI may not look well during migration)
 * Recommended topic notifications (maybe currently broken)

 Libraries Used